 On December 11, 2020, SWIFT signed an agreement with Vianet to deploy fibre cabling along more than 73 kilometres of underserved roadway throughout the Towns of New Tecumseth and Bradford West Gwillimbury and within the Township of Adjala-Tosorontio to deliver high-speed internet to 1,207 businesses and homes.

-Construction of the $5.8 million fibre-to-the-home solution is expected to be completed with service available early-2022.
+Construction of the $5.8 million fibre-to-the-home solution is expected to be completed with service available in 2023.

 Vianet recently completed sections of the SWIFT project that is within BWG and have been connecting customers to fibre over the past two months in sections of Arthur Evans Court and 9th Line, as well as areas of Leonard Road, and some sections just north of the Holland Marsh on the west side of the 400.